 4. ALPS Mountaineering Lynx 2-Person Tent

 Another great option if you are looking for a spacious 2-person tent.
-One thing about this tent is that it does not break your bank and does not beat corners in any aspect.
+One thing about this is that it does not break your bank and does not beat corners in any aspect.

 Suitable for two adults

 It has a 37 square feet floor inside that amply accommodates two adults.
 Outside each door, you will find two vestibules which are good for storing your gears.
-That is not all without talking about the gear pockets on either side of the tent where you can store a book and other small items.
+That is not all without talking about the gear pockets on either side of this where you can store a book and other small items.

 The Lynx features a simple two-pole design for quick assembly.
 Again, the pole clips snap quickly over the tent poles this means that it won’t take long to get the tent ready for use.